pyload/pyload/docs/write_plugins.rst

             self.packages.append(("pyLoad packages", urls, "pyLoad packages")) # urls list of urls

-They can access all the methods from :class:`Plugin <module.plugins.Plugin.Plugin>`, but the important thing is they have to append all packages they parsed to the `self.packages` list.
+They can access all the methods from :class:`Plugin <pyload.plugins.Plugin.Plugin>`, but the important thing is they have to append all packages they parsed to the `self.packages` list.
 Simply append tuples with `(name, urls, folder)`, where urls is the list of urls contained in the packages.
 Thats all of your work, pyLoad will know what to do with them.

 Examples
 --------

-Best examples are already existing plugins in :file:`module/plugins/`.
+Best examples are already existing plugins in :file:`pyload/plugins/`.